 You might disagree with me.
 And that’s okay!
 I have faith and trust in you to respectfully disagree.
-So, thanks, in advance for being a safe space!
-And thanks for reading.
+So, thanks, in advance for reading.

 Here it goes…